 - Excess runoff

 - High energy use

 - Lack of wildlife habitat in urban spaces

 UNIVERSITY DECREASES RUNOFF

 Location: Milwaukee, Wis.

 Approximate cost: $2,000,000

-Key Partners (Public and Private): Great Lakes Restoration Initiative, Milwaukee Metropolitan Sewerage District, University of Wisconsin at Milwaukee, and WE Energies
+Key partners: Great Lakes Restoration Initiative, Milwaukee Metropolitan Sewerage District, University of Wisconsin at Milwaukee, and WE Energies

 Types of jobs created: Landscape designers, biologists, university research assistants, construction workers, truck drivers, and general laborers